Dental Hygiene Degree Program

 Goodwin College will never sell your personal information to a third party.
 By submitting your contact information, you give permission to Goodwin College to contact you by phone, email, mail, and text message.

-Goodwin College is accredited by the New England Association of Schools and Colleges (NEASC).
-The Dental Hygiene program is accredited by the Commission on Dental Accreditation, a specialized accrediting body recognized by the United States Department of Education.
-The Goodwin College Dental Hygiene program has been granted initial accreditation status.
-Initial Accreditation is the accreditation classification granted to any dental, advanced dental or allied dental education program which is in the planning and early stages of development or an intermediate stage of program implementation.
-This accreditation classification provides evidence to educational institutions, licensing bodies, government or other granting agencies that, at the time of initial evaluation(s), the developing education program has the potential for meeting the standards set forth in the requirements for an accredited educational program for the specific occupational area.
-The classification "initial accreditation" is granted based upon site evaluation visit(s).
-The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
-The Commission’s web address is: http://www.ada.org/100.aspx.
+The Goodwin College Dental Hygiene program is accredited by the Commission on Dental Accreditation, a specialized accrediting body recognized by the United States Department of Education.
+The Goodwin College Dental Hygiene program has been granted accreditation status as: Approval without reporting requirements.
+This accreditation classification is granted to an educational program indicating that the program achieves or exceeds the basic requirements for accreditation.
+The Commission on Dental Accreditation can be contacted at (312) 440-4653 or (800) 621-8099 at 211 East Chicago Avenue, Chicago, IL 60611.
+The Commission’s web address is: www.ada.org/en/coda/accreditation

 Find more information in the Academic Catalog